What is a Zero-Day?

 Statistics-based monitoring

-Organizations can use data from anti-malware vendors to analyze past exploits and feed this information into machine-learning systems.
+Organizations can analyze past exploits using data from anti-malware vendors and feed this information into machine-learning systems.
 While this approach can help identify current attacks, it may be prone to false negatives and false positives, limiting its effectiveness in detecting new threats.

 Signature-based variant detection

 All exploits possess a digital signature.
-By feeding digital signatures into machine learning algorithms and artificial intelligence systems, organizations can detect variants of prior attacks.
+Organizations can detect variants of prior attacks by feeding digital signatures into machine learning algorithms and artificial intelligence systems.
 This method relies on recognizing patterns within the digital signatures associated with known exploits.

 Behavior-based monitoring

 Malicious software often exhibits specific behaviors when probing a system.
-Behavior-based detection creates alerts when it identifies suspicious scanning and network traffic, focusing on how malware interacts with devices rather than analyzing signatures or in-memory activity.
+Behavior-based detection creates alerts when it identifies suspicious scanning and network traffic.
+It focuses on how malware interacts with devices rather than analyzing signatures or in-memory activity.

 Hybrid detection